-The Wayside Inn is old, charming, imperfect and historic, filled with rustic rooms, cozy firelight, and New England personalities in period-clothing, circa 1716, intent on serving the best Yankee pot roast and other New England fare known to humankind.
+The Wayside Inn -- not too far from Boston -- is old, charming, imperfect and historic, filled with rustic rooms, cozy firelight, and New England personalities in period-clothing, circa 1716, intent on serving the best Yankee pot roast and other New England fare known to humankind.

 Originally known as Howe's Tavern from 1716 to 1861, this beloved landmark attracted international attention as the setting for a group of fictitious characters gathering at the tavern in Henry Wadsworth Longfellow's renowned 1862 book of poems, "Tales of a Wayside Inn."
 Howe's Tavern soon changed its name to Longfellow's Wayside Inn and the rest is history -- legendary dining and lodging, a place on the National Register of Historic Places, tours of the inn as well as the on-site Wayside Gristmill and Redstone School, built by automobile icon Henry Ford (who bought the inn in 1923).

 From the moment one enters through the old, red colonial wooden structure, there's a feeling of place at this one-of-a-kind restaurant.
 The floors and walls may have occasional imperfections that would ruin the bold, paisley world of an HGTV interior designer, but, ultimately, the upstairs and downstairs wooden-beamed, carpeted and wood-floor dining rooms offer true New England perfection.
 Some rooms are large, creating a communal type of feeling, while others are tiny, creaky and set to the glow of romantic candlelight.
 Function rooms also provide a wonderful setting for a family, wedding party or corporate event.
 There's also the rustic "Old Bar Room," which reads like a colonial version of "Cheers," full of New England personality and personalities.